smucclaw/lam4/docs/proposal_normative_constructs_aug26_2024.md

 For this reason, it's natural to model normative stuff as *statements* instead of *expressions*.
 Thinking of them as statements also agrees, not just with work in AI and AI x Law, but also with a longstanding tradition in philosophy and linguistics that models them as being fundamentally *non*-truth-conditional, stateful things (e.g., as 'proposals to update the conversational scoreboard').

+##### Actions

+Actions are WIP, but the idea is that actions are basically impure functions.
+When an action is taken, the Store/EvalState is mutated in the necessary ways.

+You can think of actions also as 'events'.
+This is perhaps clearest in the case of an 'atomic' action where there are no statements in its body.
+Such atomic actions would be very similar to events in the SLEEC language.

+If you prefer to think in terms of transitions, this quote from John Camilleri may be helpful:

+  > An action is simply a transition which can only be taken when the corresponding action ... has been performed [by the agent in question].
+  > Each action also gets a corresponding *doer* automaton which sets the status of that action to *done*

 ### Examples of corresponding surface syntax

 The abstract syntax might be hard to understand.
 Here are some quick examples of what a corresponding surface syntax could look like.